 Will I be able to access materials in the Law Library?

-Yes, the Law Library is developing a phased plan for restoring in-person services and on-site access to collections.
-Until that time we can provide you with documents by email or arrange for curbside pickup of books from the library's circulating collection.
+Yes, the Law Library has developed a plan to provide access to library materials for any students who are not using the library in person.
+We can provide you with documents by email or arrange for curbside pickup of books from the library's circulating collection.
 We are working on using TWEN for course reserves.
 All of our virtual library activity must, of course, conform to copyright restrictions.
-If you have questions or requests please contact us at: by phone 508-985-1121, email email@example.com, or text at 508-507-2555.
+The Law Library will be also be providing document delivery services to make best use of our class reserves collection.
+Students can request a class reading by sending an email to email@example.com.
+The requested reading will then be scanned and emailed to the student.
+Students should contact the law library staff with any questions or concerns at: by phone 508-985-1121, email firstname.lastname@example.org, or text at 508-507-2555.

-What will the attendance policy be for the Fall 2020 semester?
+What will the attendance policy be for the Spring 2021 semester?

 The attendance policy appears in Section 4 of the Student Handbook and remains in effect.
 Each professor has discretion to allow additional absences depending on the individual student’s circumstances, and faculty members have been encouraged to be flexible in connection with absences related to COVID-19.